-Looking at where the industry is going in terms of data analytics, machine learning, AI agents and voice analytics – isn’t it important to completely take the RPC metric away from the call centre agent and their ability to manipulate it?
+Looking at where the collections solutions are going in terms of data analytics, machine learning, AI agents and voice analytics – isn’t it important to completely take the RPC metric away from the call centre agent and their ability to manipulate it?

 Let’s start talking about voice biometrics and the importance of it within the operational call centre...